danfuzz/lactoserv/README.md

   * Access logging (that is, network request "access logs" in the usual sense), in a recognizable standard-ish form.
   * Detailed system activity logging, in a couple of different formats.
-* The ability to define custom applications and services, using a reasonably modern promise-based application framework.
+* The ability to define custom applications and services, using a modern promise-based application framework.
 Instead of directly dealing with the quirky core Node request and response objects, this framework exposes a friendlier and more approachable API.
 Maximum ergonomics: Very straightforward application logic bottoms out at a well-tested low-level implementation.